firestoned/github-actions/rust/setup-rust-build/README.md

 4. Caches Rust dependencies using `Swatinem/rust-cache@v2`
 5. Uses target and cache-key for cache isolation

-### ARM64 Builds (aarch64)
+### Cross-Compilation Builds (ARM64 and Windows ARM64)

+For targets that require cross-compilation (`aarch64-unknown-linux-gnu`, `aarch64-pc-windows-msvc`):

 1. Performs all standard build steps
+2. Determines if `cross` is needed based on target
-2. Checks for cached `cross` binary
+3. Checks for cached `cross` binary
-3. Installs `cross` if not cached (pinned to specified version)
+4. Installs `cross` if not cached (pinned to specified version)
-4. Verifies Docker is available for cross-compilation
+5. Verifies Docker is available for cross-compilation
-5. Caches `cross` binary for future runs
+6. Caches `cross` binary for future runs

 ### Cache Strategy